Market Analysts see Tanger Factory Outlet Centers Inc. [SKT] gaining to $7.50. Time to buy?

 Reflecting on the efficiency of the workforce at the company, Tanger Factory Outlet Centers Inc. [SKT] managed to generate an average of $136,036 per employee.

-Earnings per share (EPS) analysis for Tanger Factory Outlet Centers Inc. [SKT] stock
+Tanger Factory Outlet Centers Inc. [SKT]: An earnings per share (EPS) analysis

 With the latest financial reports released by the company, Tanger Factory Outlet Centers Inc. posted -0.13/share EPS, while the average EPS was predicted by analysts to be reported at 0.22/share.
 When compared, the two values demonstrate that the company fail the estimates by a Surprise Factor of -159.10%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for SKT.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Tanger Factory Outlet Centers Inc. go to 6.70%.